 Luca Hodges-Ramon’s (Managing editor) introduction heralded the start of our series on the Ultras of Italian football, which was soon picked up by the Guardian Sport Network.
 Our first piece on Atalanta caused quite the stir.
 In a surreal turn of events, our article was scrutinised by the mayor of Bergamo, defended by Atalanta’s Ultras (we even got a banner), and was considered worthy of Italian national news.

 Since then, the site has gone from strength to strength.
 We have provided a platform for fellow Calcio enthusiasts to tell the stories that matter to them and the TGU team now has the strength in depth to rival any of Italy’s Seven Sisters during their Channel 4 heyday.
-Blair Newman (editor) has added a tactical string to our bow – after all, a certain Mr. Mourinho once dubbed Serie A “the tactical league” – whilst Neil Morris (sub-editor and commercial development) and Emmet Gates (sub-editor) have become TGU’s latest bandiere.
+Blair Newman (former editor) added a tactical string to our bow – after all, a certain Mr. Mourinho once dubbed Serie A “the tactical league” – whilst Neil Morris (sub-editor and commercial development) and Emmet Gates (sub-editor) have become TGU’s latest bandiere.
 And just as Italian football has (finally) awoken to the reality that modernisation is vital to remaining competitive, we too have continued moving forward, most recently re-launching on a more dynamic, accessible and stylish hosting platform.

 However, our philosophy has never changed.
 We believe in allowing our writers the freedom to be creative, to conduct thorough research, and to produce original and insightful content.
 Forget news and transfer gossip, we bring nostalgia, history and tales from both within and beyond Calcio’s four white lines.